aroberge/friendly-traceback-docs/docs/html/_sources/jupyter.rst.txt

-IPython and Jupyter notebooks
+Jupyter notebooks
 ==============================

-friendly supports IPython console and Jupyter notebooks and variants.
+Friendly supports Jupyter notebooks and variants.
 Currently, this has been done more as a proof of concept than anything
-else: we are not aware of anyone else having made use of this feature.
+else: I am not aware of anyone else having made use of this feature.
-We also almost never test it; please feel free to report any issues.
+I also almost never test it; please feel free to report any issues.

 JupyterLab notebook
 --------------------